Rhizosphaera Needle Cast (RNC)

 Use Tree and Shrub Food in the spring and fall to encourage new growth and to help recovery.

-Please note, you must spray at least twice per year for at least 2 years before you will notice control on the 3rd year.
-Contact the experts at The Big Tool Box and Highlands Garden Center to help solve your Rhizosphaera Needle Cast challenges!
+Please note, you must spray at least twice per year for at least 2 years before you will notice control in the 3rd year.
+Contact the experts at The Big Tool Box and Highlands Garden Center in either Parker or Centennial to help solve your Rhizosphaera Needle Cast challenges!